esi0077/Downloader_everything/readme.md

 By using this software, you agree that:

-- You will only download content you **own** or have **permission** to access and store
+- You will only download content you **own** or have permission to access
 - You will comply with the **Terms of Service** of all platforms used
-- You are responsible for ensuring your usage complies with applicable laws and regulations
+- You are responsible for ensuring compliance with applicable laws and regulations

 This project:

 - Does **not host or distribute any content**
 - Does **not encourage unauthorized downloading of copyrighted material**
-- Is provided for **educational and personal use purposes**
+- Is provided for **educational and personal use only**

 ---